 Noted as some of today's most sought after creative music collaborators, Tordini and Weinrib navigate through Macdonald's lucid compositional framework, improvising amidst a pervading expansive darkness.
 Silence plays a strong character on this album, with its deep presence always nearby and influencing the musicians' intuitive choices.

-Think of Scotobiology as a type of funeral music, recorded directly across the street from a historic, gothic cemetery in Brooklyn, where the rarefied air is full of life and yet it feels a little haunting.
-The only question that remains is, where will it reincarnate next?
+Think of Scotobiology as a type of funeral music, recorded directly across the street from a historic, gothic cemetery in Brooklyn, where the rarefied air is full of life, and yet remains a little haunting.
+The only question that lingers is, where will it reincarnate next?